gimpong/WWW22-HCQ/README.md

 pip install -r requirements.txt
 ```

-We conduct each training experiments on a single NVIDIA® Tesla® V100 GPU (32 GB).
+We conduct each training experiment on a single NVIDIA® Tesla® V100 GPU (32 GB).

 ### 2.2 Download the features